Renew BOTH sets of rear brake shoes at the same time – NEVER renew the shoes on only one wheel, as uneven braking may result.

 .
 Remove the pin from the rear of the backplate.

-Depress the hold-down clip and slide it from place
+Depress the shoe hold-down spring clip and slide it from under the pin head

 Pull out the leading shoe a little, detach the lower return spring, pull the top of the leading shoe from the cylinder piston, then pivot the shoe upwards, remove the self-adjusting mechanism, and detach the upper return spring